ryan-toh/ryan-toh/README.md

 @ryan-toh

-hello! y1 cs student with a few personal projects hosted here.
+hello! y2 cs student with a few personal projects hosted here.

-have some experience in Swift, C & Python.
+have some experience in Swift, C, Java & Python.

 <!---
 ryan-toh/ryan-toh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.